The dissemination activities continued to be performed throughout the month in order to promote the upcoming Summer School:

 The course has been successful as to the number of attendees and the overall positive feedback it received (for a detailed review, see the analysis of the evaluation surveys in Annex 1).

-The participants were 41 in total, 38 of whom have reached the minimum of attendance required for the award of the certificate.
+The participants who have reached the minimum of attendance required for the award of the certificate were 41.

 The course was conducted according to the agenda.
 The broad range of topics provided the participants with an overview of the manifold legal and economical implications regarding the fashion industry, but thanks to the workshops it offered also an insight of the various professional profiles working in the industry.
 Some lesson/workshop have been particularly acclaimed by the participants, who often asked for further explanations (for example the lesson on “Corporate Communication and Marketing” delivered by Patrizia Salvaterra).